rhomobile/rhomobile-docs/docs/en/edge/guide/rhomobile-install.md

 <FILE: rhomobile-suite_RhoConnect_push.png>

-###Setting the JDK Path

-If you have trouble with Java,

 ### Git
 The RhoMobile Suite installer for Macintosh does not install Git.
 Although you can develop without Git, it is a very useful tool, and is needed for RhoHub.
 You can install [Git on Mac](http://code.google.com/p/git-osx-installer/downloads/list?can=3).